Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Anomalous localization transitions

-Many non-Hermitian extensions of the AAH model have been explored, with particular emphasis on the interplay between the complex-to-real spectral transition and the localization transition.
-Figures~\ref{Fig3}(a) and \ref{Fig3}(b) show the energy spectra for a finite system of size $N=300$ under different boundary conditions at $\lambda=1$ and $\lambda=3$, respectively, for a representative single disorder realization.
-For $\lambda=1$ in the fully ENHSE phase [Fig.~\ref{Fig3}(a)], the spectrum $E_n^{\mathrm{PBC}}$ is generally complex under PBCs, whereas under OBCs the spectrum $E_n^{\mathrm{OBC}}$ becomes purely real.
+Many non-Hermitian extensions of the AAH model have been extensively investigated, with particular emphasis on the interplay between the complex-to-real spectral transition and the localization transition.
+Figures~\ref{Fig3}(a) and \ref{Fig3}(b) show the energy spectra for a finite system of size $N=300$ under different boundary conditions at $\lambda=1$ and $\lambda=3$, respectively, for a representative realization $\mathcal{R}$ of the imaginary gauge field.
+For $\lambda=1$ in the fully ENHSE phase [Fig.~\ref{Fig3}(a)], the spectrum $E_n^{\mathrm{PBC}}$ is generally complex under PBCs, whereas $E_n^{\mathrm{OBC}}$ becomes purely real under OBCs.
 By contrast, in the fully localized phase [Fig.~\ref{Fig3}(b)], the spectra under both PBCs and OBCs are entirely real.
-To quantify the spectral transition, Fig.~\ref{Fig3}(c) shows the maximum imaginary part of the eigenenergies, $\varepsilon_{\max}=\max{[\mathrm{Im}(E_n)]}$, as a function of $\lambda$ under PBCs.
-For $\lambda<2$, $\varepsilon_{\max}$ is finite and decreases gradually as $\lambda$ increases.
-When $\lambda>2$, $\varepsilon_{\max}$ vanishes, indicating that the PBC spectrum becomes entirely real.
+To quantify the spectral transition, we define the disorder-averaged fraction of complex-energy eigenstates as $\langle f_m \rangle = N_{\mathcal{R}}^{-1}\sum_{\mathcal{R}=1}^{N_{\mathcal{R}}} f_{m,\mathcal{R}}$, where $f_{m,\mathcal{R}}=N_{\mathcal{R}}^{(\mathrm{im})}/N$, and $N_{\mathcal{R}}^{(\mathrm{im})}$ denotes the number of eigenenergies with nonzero imaginary parts for the realization $\mathcal{R}$.
+Figure~\ref{Fig3}(c) shows $\langle f_m \rangle$ as a function of $\lambda$ under PBCs for $N=300$.
+At $\lambda=0$, one finds $\langle f_m \rangle \approx 1$, and it decreases gradually for $\lambda<2$.
+For $\lambda>2$, $\langle f_m \rangle$ drops to zero, with a sharp decrease occurring around $\lambda=2$, indicating a transition from a complex spectrum to a purely real one.
 This complex-to-real spectral transition occurs at the same critical point as the anomalous localization transition identified above, revealing a direct correspondence between spectral reality and the localization properties of the system.
-Notably, for a finite system size, the spatial average of the imaginary gauge field, defined as $\overline{h}=(1/N)\sum_{l=1}^{N}h_l$, typically deviates from zero for a given disorder realization.
-This finite $\overline{h}$ generically yields a nonzero imaginary part of the spectrum under PBCs in the ENHSE regime.
-As shown in Appendix~A, upon increasing $N$ the average $\overline{h}$ approaches zero and the corresponding $\varepsilon_{\max}$ tends to zero under PBCs in the thermodynamic limit.
+It is worth noting that, for a finite system size, the spatial average of the imaginary gauge field for a given realization $\mathcal{R}$, $\overline{h}_{\mathcal{R}}=(1/N)\sum_{j=1}^{N}h_{\mathcal{R},j}$ generally deviates from zero.
+In the ENHSE regime, this finite $\overline{h}_{\mathcal{R}}$ introduces a residual non-Hermiticity under PBCs and can therefore produce nonzero imaginary parts in the PBC spectrum.
+As shown in Appendix~A, this effect diminishes with increasing system size: the typical magnitude of $\overline{h}_{\mathcal{R}}$ vanishes as $N\to\infty$, and correspondingly the maximum imaginary part of the PBC eigenenergies also tends to zero in the thermodynamic limit.
+Moreover, as shown in Appendix~B, for finite systems one may also consider realizations satisfying $\overline{h}_{\mathcal{R}}=0$.
+In such cases, the PBC spectrum is already entirely real even in the ENHSE regime, and the finite-size-induced spectral complexification disappears.
+This further confirms that the complex PBC spectrum observed at finite $N$ is not an intrinsic feature of the ENHSE phase, but rather a consequence of the residual non-Hermiticity associated with finite $\overline{h}_{\mathcal{R}}$.